 Not sure we’re right for you?
 Why not ask to come along to an event and shadow an existing volunteer?

-Volunteer Catherine Johnston (pictured above right with Maria Ford) says she’s enjoyed being involved in the group.
+Volunteer Catherine Johnston, now our Secretary (pictured above right with previous Chair Maria Ford), says she’s enjoyed being involved in the group.

 “The charity is really friendly and does a lot of great work around Bo’ness.
 Some of the Kinneil open days are pretty busy and just having a few extra helpers can make a big difference.
 There’s lots of other ways you can involved too.